lambdaclass/concrete/ROADMAP.md

-facts feed every view/backend; every constructor has fail-closed consumer coverage; cleanup rules are named and mutation-sensitive; compiler-owned invariant failures are structured diagnostics; LLVM remains green; and the QBE oracle consumes the same immutable codegen input without importing LLVM logic.
+facts feed every view/backend; every constructor has fail-closed consumer coverage; cleanup rules are named and mutation-sensitive; compiler-owned invariant failures are structured diagnostics; LLVM remains green; and the QBE backend consumes the same immutable codegen input without importing LLVM logic while retaining its independent-oracle test duty.

 Explicit non-goals: no wholesale rewrite, no universal pass monad, no dynamic backend plugin framework, no new source language, no duplicate ZIR/AIR layer,